 J.R.R.
 Tolkien’s Sacramental World, Part Three: Language

 Aug 30th, 2010 | By Andrew Preslar | Category: Blog PostsThis is the third in a three part series.
 Part One may be read here.
-(The first part deals with Memory.
-Part Two, which considers Matter, is still in the works.
-I am sticking to the order of conception, not the order of posting, in numbering this series.)
-In this post, I want to make a few remarks about how language, particularly in its stylistic or aesthetic aspect, relates to reality.
-I will do this by way of briefly indicating how Middle Earth is rooted in language, and how language functions in that world.
-This bit will be extremely rudimentary (relative to the depth and complexity of the subject), but should at least illustrate the point I hope to make; namely, that translations of biblical and liturgical texts should be beautiful and traditional, even if this is accompanied (or constituted) by a certain strangeness, or unfamiliarity, as compared to contemporary and common forms of speech.
+[1] In this post, I want to make a few remarks about how language, particularly in its stylistic or aesthetic aspect, relates to reality.
+I will do this by way of briefly indicating how Middle Earth is rooted in language and how language functions in that world.
+This bit will be extremely rudimentary relative to the depth and complexity of the subject, but should at least illustrate the point I hope to make; namely, that translations of biblical and liturgical texts should be beautiful and traditional, even if this is accompanied (or constituted) by a degree of unfamiliarity as compared to more common and contemporary forms of speech.

 Telling the Truth in Middle Earth

-In a comment box (on another website), someone wrote the following:
+In a comment box on another website, someone wrote the following:

 You know what I love about Tolkien?
 That he didn’t seek to be a Hemingway or Joyce by creating a ‘new’ language and divorcing style and substance.
 He used English in all its plainness, yet it became something immortal and, yes, new.

 This goes to show that it is possible to disagree with the literal meaning of someone’s words and yet be one with the spirit in which they were written.
 Tolkien certainly did create a new language.
 He created several.
 And he often used the English language in something other than its plainness.
 Furthermore, it seems pretty plain to me that Ernest Hemingway and James Joyce both sought to wed style and substance, though in almost opposite ways.
 As for Joyce, the substance of what he wanted to say sort of demanded its own “language,” or experimental arrangement and presentation of certain aspects of language, which he aptly supplied.
-Both the quasi-language of Finnegans Wake and the sparse sentences of Hemingway conveyed something in or about the world (or least a certain conception of the world) that each author wanted to express.
+Both the quasi-language of Finnegans Wake and the sparse sentences of Hemingway conveyed something in or about the world, or least a certain conception of the world, that each author wanted to express.
+For me, one of the most endearing and (upon reflection) impressive aspects of The Lord of the Rings is the wedding of style and substance in the languages and dialects of Middle Earth.

 Tolkien was very much alive to the shapes, sounds and syntax of language.
 He loved words, as befits a professional philologist.
 His self-described “secret vice” was the invention of new languages.
-Tolkien soon discovered that the choices that he would have to make, in the course of these inventions, implied a story; i.e., the story of those peoples whose languages he was creating.
-For me, one of the most endearing and (upon reflection) impressive aspects of The Lord of the Rings is the wedding of style and substance in the languages and dialects of Middle Earth.
+In the course of his linguistic inventing, Tolkien discovered that the choices that he was making implied a story; namely, the story of those peoples whose languages he was creating.
 To take the primary examples: Tolkien intended Quenya and Sindarin to be beautiful languages.
 When he worked back to the peoples who spoke these languages, he very naturally discovered the Elves.
-Elvish sounds (and looks, cf., the script on the One Ring) like Elves.
-Dwarvish sounds like Dwarves.
-And Orkish sounds like Orcs, so to speak, if you take my meaning.

 It would be unnatural, in fact ridiculous, if the Eagle had proclaimed the news of the downfall of Sauron using the rustic dialect of, say, the Gaffer Gamgee.
 In fact, if the plain and honest Gaffer were ever privy to such an absurd display, he might strongly suspect that some sort of snobbish insult was intended.
 The goodness of the best of the “ordinary” characters, Sam being the greatest of these, is revealed (in part) by the fact that they are, without pretentiousness, able to admire and enjoy that which is above them.
 Conversely, the goodness of the extra-ordinary characters, such as Gandalf, Aragorn, and Faramir, is revealed (in part) by their ability to enjoy and respect that which is below them.
 Such goodness would be destroyed if everyone insisted upon everyone else being, and speaking, just like oneself.